-In the interests of the child, courts are concerned to minimise the length of time it takes for a case to be resolved.
-However a large number of factors can affect how long the case takes, such as the type of order applied for, the number of parties involved and how complex the child's situation is.
-In general there is a wide spread of case durations with many straight-forward cases being completed fairly quickly, more complicated cases taking longer and a few very complex ones taking a long time.
+In the interests of the child, courts try to minimise the length of time it takes for a case to be resolved.
+However, many factors can affect how long the case takes, such as the type of order applied for, the number of parties involved and how complex the child's situation is.
+In general, there is a wide spread of case durations with many straight-forward cases being completed fairly quickly, more complicated cases taking longer and a few very complex ones taking a long time.